constellant/dpSlate/source/two_column.md

 There is a _language_tab_ statement for each language that will be on the tab in the Sample Code section of the the document.
 The _language_tab_ statement is followed by one or more lines that contain a statement that contains two blank spaces, a dash, the name of the language for use in encoding the document, an option ":", followed by an optional display name for the language.

 The name of the language must be recognized by the system such that the display engine will automatically perform syntax highlighting on the code.
-The engine supports lots of different languages but the most common values used are:
+The engine supports lots of different languages but for Cisco documents, these are the standard values that we want to use:

 * c++:C++
 * c#:C#